 - Hidden gems.
 Getting lost in Venice is easy and so is uncovering unexpected places.

 - Mobility.
 Venice is a walking city with lots of steps!

 If you enjoy full days and love history and cultural tourism, I would highly suggest spending AT LEAST two days in Venice.
 Do you want to soak in all of the good stuff at a more relaxed pace and maybe even plan a day trip to Murano?
-Give this amazing city 3 or 4 days.
+Plan 3 or even 4 days to immerse yourself in this unique city.
 Perhaps you just want to catch some views and say you’ve been there.
 By all means, pass through for the day and enjoy its beauty.